Sage-Bionetworks/schematic/docs/source/index.rst

 Manifest
 ~~~~~~~~
-A manifest is a structured file that contains metadata about a dataset.
+A manifest is a structured file that contains metadata about a files under a "top level folder".
 It is a list of files and their associated metadata.
 The metadata includes information such as the file name,
 file type, and file size.
 The manifest is used to validate the metadata before it is uploaded to Synapse.
-The manifest can also used to create a view in Synapse that displays the metadata for each file in the dataset.
+The manifest can also used to create a view in Synapse that displays the metadata for each file in the "top level folder".

 Component/Data type
 ~~~~~~~~~~~~~~~~~~~